kriskhaira/devkit/README.md

 ## Set up bash

-Put this in your .profile/.bashrc:
+Put this in your .profile or .bashrc file:

     source ~/path/to/devkit/linux.bashrc
     source ~/path/to/devkit/mac.bashrc